NKS8/NKS8.github.io/README.md

 ## Visualization and Responsiveness

 When screen shrinks it stacks girds.
-Below screen shots illustrate the responiveness, and responsiveness applies throughout entire webpages.
+Below screen shots illustrate the responiveness, and this functionality applies throughout webpages.

 a.
 ![image](https://user-images.githubusercontent.com/67448948/127585576-9ad965f1-1ed5-453c-abf4-a3277cf98ce0.png)